 It’s vital to know how colours interact with each other; if combined in certain ways they have different effects on each other, for instance, a red dot on an orange background will appear inconsiderable and barely noticeable whereas that same red dot on a green background will become embellished, bold, and more fierce, this is due to them being complementary colours, which we discussed previously.

 This simple colour set is showcased in many flags and the flag of Bangladesh happens to use exactly that colour scheme.

 These colour schemes are necessary to know as they can be utilised to create a considerably aesthetically interesting image for use in art, decoration, marketing, or anything you want.
 Colour compliments, in particular, are used frequently in pop art, however, it is also often used in visual design and computer graphics.

-An example of an incorrect use of brand colours is: a baby accessories business using an aggressive colour like red in their branding.
+An example of incorrect use of brand colours is a baby accessories business using an aggressive colour like red in its branding.
 Or a heavy metal band that uses baby blue while promoting.
-Ideally, you will be using colour theory to create a special aesthetic that doesn’t confuse the message of the colours with the product you’re branding, utilising complementary colours or split complementary colours in order to create a warm, or cool themed brand that is relevant to the business type.
+Ideally, you will be using colour theory to create a special aesthetic that doesn’t confuse the message of the colours with the product you’re branding, utilising complementary colours or split complementary colours in order to create a warm, or cool-themed brand that is relevant to the business type.